Reimagining

 We’re a company of scientists, farmers, business people, creatives, and even a few friendly robots.

-What started over a decade ago at the University of Wyoming has spread across the US from a farm in Compton, California, to a 120-acre farming campus in Virginia, where we’ll continue to dream up a radically new way to grow crops.
+What started over a decade ago at the University of Wyoming has spread across the US to Virginia, where we’ll continue a radically new way to grow crops.

 “I felt that technology could help feed a lot of people, extend lives, fight environmental destabilization, and give land back to the natural landscape.
 Producing food is a good, honest pursuit, but the food system is complex and abstract.
 I hope that Plenty® can change that.”